rimorin/ministry-mapper-doc/docs/privacy-policy.md

 - Database Management: To store, organize, and manage user data.
 - Cloud Infrastructures: To host our Service and manage data storage and retrieval.

-We want to inform users of this Service that these third parties have access to your Personal Information.
-The reason is to perform the tasks assigned to them on our behalf.
+We want to inform users of this Service that these third parties have access to your name and email address, which we collect.
+The reason is to perform tasks assigned to them on our behalf, specifically for authentication and security purposes.
 However, they are obligated not to disclose or use the information for any other purpose.

 ## Security